chantelwetzel-noaa/copper_rockfish_2021/write_up/n_ca/_main.knit.md

 ## Percent of Habitat Area Closed to Fishing for Groundfish in the Rockfish Conservation Areas, Cowcod Conservation Areas, and Marine Protected Areas in California from 2001-2021

-At present, stock assessments reliant on fishery dependent data only represent the areas open to fishing, unless there is a fishery independent data source providing information on the relative abundance and length composition in closed areas.
+At present, stock assessments reliant on fishery-dependent data only represent the areas open to fishing, unless there is a fishery-independent data source providing information on the relative abundance and length composition in closed areas.
 A network of marine protected areas (MPAs) was established between 2003 to 2012 through a regional siting process.
 The length composition and relative abundance inside and outside MPAs in part results from the presence of MPAs prohibiting take of groundfish established prior to expansion of the current network, duration of existence of new areas, degree of effort prior to protection and criteria for selection focusing on high productivity reefs.
 These areas are established in perpetuity and will provide substantial protections to nearshore fish stocks for the foreseeable future.

 In addition to MPAs, extensive Rockfish Conservation Areas (RCAs) of varying depths over time and space, as well as the two cowcod conservation areas (CCAs) encompassing 4200 square miles of water area since 2001, were established to facilitate rebuilding of overfished species.
 While the depth restrictions in these closed areas can change or be eliminated, the areas closed become refugia that reduce fishing mortality, allowing accumulation of biomass within them.
 There has long been interest in quantifying the area of reef habitat for each assessed species that resides in protected areas, but until very recently, there was insufficient data on the distribution of rocky reef habitat.
 This analysis provides the percentage of habitat area for copper and quillback rockfish closed to fishing in MPAs, RCAs and CCAs where the take of groundfish was prohibited in each year from 2001 to 2021.